|

 past 13 years he had been accompanying the so-called Glacier Priest,

-Hubbard in explorations of
+Father Hubbard in explorations of

 remote sections of Alaska.
 He showed us movies and slides of Father Hubbard's